Oia20/AirTally/README.md

 - [x] Obfuscate Counter ID's.
 - [ ] Add a popup menu to folders.
 - [x] Make reset button reset counter in the db.
-- [ ] Add comformation to delete for counter.
+- [x] Add comformation to delete for counter.
-- [ ] Add a settings menu to each counter where you can configure complex settings.